-The Company accounts for participation in AMR's stock-based compensation plans in accordance with Accounting Principles Board Opinion No. 25, "Accounting for Stock Issued to Employees" and related Interpretations.
-In 2001, 2000 and 1999, the total charge for stock compensation expense included in wages, salaries and benefits expense, primarily related to the Company's participation in AMR's performance share plan, was \$21 million, \$50 million and \$52 million, respectively.
+In 2001, 2000 and 1999, the total charge for stock compensation expense included in wages, salaries and benefits expense, primarily related to the Company's performance share plan, was \$21 million, \$52 million and \$53 million, respectively.
 No compensation expense was recognized for stock option grants under the Plans since the exercise price was the fair market value of the underlying stock on the date of grant.